Leberwurscht/HHGmax/doc/source/tutorial/resources.rst

 .. rubric:: Now, you know...

-... how to improve computation speed and how to do calculations without running into RAM problems.
+... how to improve computation speed and how to do calculations without running into RAM or disk space problems.